Perth Ultimate League – League Rules

 - A team that accumulates a total of three (3) disrespect points over the league will not be eligible to play in the finals and will be held under review by the WAFDA Executive Committee.

 - Teams are expected to take the field on time.
 If a team is unable to field at least five (5) players from their permanent roster ten (10) minutes after the scheduled game start time, they automatically forfeit the game.
+If captains agree a game may go ahead, but the score will be reported as a forfeit and a forfeit fee of $20 will be charged to the forfeiting team.

 - The minimum number of registered players of one gender that a team can field without forfeiting is two (2).